pwangy/phase-2-09-04-nested-routes-v6/README.md

 Much easier!
 And, if we create a new page for our website, we don't have to remember to include the `NavBar` component within that new page.

+Remember to remove the `NavBar` portion of your JSX from the `Home` component after adding this code to `App`.

 ## Using react-router-dom's Outlet Component

 If you've opened the code up in your browser, you might have noticed that our